 Extending the EMPL Learning Opportunity

-- Resources being created are meant to support follow-up learning opportunities where teachers will continue the conversation and have the opportunity for deeper and more personal reflection.
+- Resources were created to support follow-up learning opportunities where teachers may continue the conversation and have the opportunity for deeper and more personal reflection.
 Teachers will be invited to work collaboratively to develop instruction that:

 - addresses the desired content (skill and knowledge) outcomes,

 - determines the degree of mastery and fluency that students should be able to show,

 - chooses appropriate resources and design learning activities to help their students develop their mathematical skills,

 - evaluates the success of those activities in promoting student growth.

 Not sure which consortia you belong to?
 Click here to check the map!